chrisinajar/american-sounding-names/README.md

 # American Sounding Names
-Ever needed to generate a bunch of names but didn't want to fill your system with "Test User 2851"...
-American Sounding Names!!
+Ever needed to generate a bunch of names but didn't want to fill your system with `Test User 2851`?

 ## Installation
 `npm install american-sounding-names`